tkooda/mysql-hot-rsync/README.md

 mysql-hot-rsync
 ===============

-Use rsync (and table locking) to quickly save a safe backup of live mysql databases and/or tables
+Use rsync (and individual table locking) to quickly save a safe backup of live mysql databases and/or tables.